Bawnorton/Bamboozlers/Documentation/user stories.md

 3. a) **Creating Groups**
 -   As a user, I want to create groups with my friends, so that we can have shared conversations.
     -   Acceptance Criteria: The user creates a group and adds friends, the system creates a group identifier and notifies all added members.
-3. b) **Messaging in Group Chats**
+3. b) **Joining Groups**
--   As a user, I want to send messages in group chats to communicate with multiple friends at once.
+-   As a user, I want to join groups so I can communicate with all members of a group
-    -   Acceptance Criteria: The user sends a message in a group chat, and the system saves the message in the database and displays it to all group members.
+    -   Acceptance Criteria: If the user accepts a group invitation, the system removes the invitation from the database and updates the group member list for all members in the group
+3. c) **Leaving Groups**
+- As a user, I want to leave groups so I no longer have to recieve messages that are irrelevant to me
+      - Acceptance Criteria: If the user leaves the group, the system removes the memeber from the group and updates the group member list for all members in the group.

 ### Use Case 4: Manage Group Members